sudipmandal/clipboard/README.md

    ```

 3. **Open your browser:**
-   Navigate to `http://<server-url>` to see your application in action.
+   Navigate to `http://<server-url>:3000` to see your application in action.

-## Usage

-- Modify the `src/components/ChatInput.vue` file to change the chat input behavior.
-- Modify the `src/components/ChatMessage.vue` file to change the chat message display.
-- Add additional components in the `src/components` directory as needed.
-- Update styles in the `src/assets` directory.

 ## License

 This project is licensed under the GNU GPLv3 License.